SpencerSzabados/Coeus/Statistics/Probability theory (classical)/Families of distributions.md

+---
+doc type: Note
+authors: Spencer Szabados
+date:
+tags:
+  - probability_distributions
+  - statistics
+references:
+---
+---

-A distribution family is indexed by one or more parameters, which allow us to vary certain characteristics of the distribution without changing the underlying equations.
+A (parametric) distribution family is indexed by one or more parameters, which allow us to vary certain characteristics of the distribution without changing the underlying equations.
 Distribution parameters are often emphasized by being written in the associated pmf (or cdf, pdfs, expectations, etc) preceded by a "|".

 # Discrete distributions